Attingal: Demographics and History

 According to the 2011 census, Attingal has a population of 37,346.
 Males constitute 17,009 of the population and females 20,337.

-Attingal has an average literacy rate of 88.9% of the population is under the age of 6.
+According to 2011 Census data projected to 2026, the Attingal Municipality boasts a high average literacy rate of 96.65%, which is significantly higher than the Kerala state average of 94%.
+Male literacy in the town is approximately 97.71%, while female literacy is recorded at 95.77%.

 The town is famed for its cleanliness in recent years.
 The municipality has undertaken many plans which have been successful.
 The municipality has also achieved a couple of awards for its success.